solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 The same applies for mints, but only for the first 82 bytes.

-The `amount` field in an SPL token holding should contain a balance in order to properly integrate with RPC's `preTokenBalances` and `postTokenBalances`.
+The `amount` field in an SPL token holding should contain a token amount in order to properly integrate with RPC's `preTokenBalances` and `postTokenBalances`.

 For i-tokens, `amount` will be in terms of tokens, and not shares, so that UIs